-PREREQUISITE: Student must be able to read music.
 Students taking this course develop skills in the analysis of music and theoretical concepts.
-Students: (1) develop ear training and dictation skills, (2) compose works that illustrate mastered concepts through song construction, (3) understand harmonic structures and analysis, (4) understand modes and scales, (5) study a wide variety of musical styles, (6) study traditional and nontraditional music notation and sound sources as tools for musical composition, and (7) receive instruction in creativity techniques.
-Local or visiting artist will be invited to class for hands-on musical discovery and insight.
+Students: (1) develop ear training and dictation skills, (2) compose works that illustrate mastered concepts through song construction, (3) understand harmonic structures and analysis, (4) understand modes and scales, (5) understand rhythm & toned dictation, (6)Study traditional and nontraditional music notation and sounde sources as tools for musical composition, (7) receive instruction in creativity techniques.
 Students will have the opportunity to experience live performances, by professionals, during and outside of the school day.

-MUS503 - PIANO LAB I
+MUS503 - PIANO LAB